iBug/iBug-source/_home/skills.md

 {: .rating-table }

-Git #3#
+Git #4#

 : I was about to give myself a score of 5 on this when I realized that Ciro Santilli claimed the same score, but backed with [a huge tutorial](https://www.cirosantilli.com/git-tutorial/) he wrote on his own.
-Then I reevaluated myself and gave a score of only 3 - I can't even write the smallest portion of Ciro's tutorial.
+Then I reevaluated myself and calibrated the score to 4 - I can't even write the smallest portion of Ciro's tutorial.

-Linux #3#
+Linux #4#

 : Daily working environment (WSL) with enough supporting knowledge.
 Ironically, I don't have a preferred desktop environment because I mostly work in CLI.
 I have a few Ubuntu and Debian servers that I maintain personally, including a <i class="fab fa-raspberry-pi"></i> Raspberry Pi.